John Francome

-John Francome MBE (born 13 December 1952) is a retired 7 time British Champion Jump Jockey.

-In addition to being a successful jockey, Francome was previously a racing trainer, broadcaster with Channel 4 and an author.
+John Francome MBE (born 13 December 1952) is a retired seven-time British Champion jump jockey.
+He was previously a racing trainer and broadcaster with Channel 4, and is an author.

 Racing career

 Francome first rode a pony called Black Beauty at the age of six.
 His first riding successes came as a showjumper, and was a member of the team that won the European Junior Show Jumping Championship for Great Britain.

 Francome's father secured a meeting with trainer Fred Winter and he became an apprentice in October 1969.
-His first race ride came at Worcester in December 1969, a race he won riding Multigrey trained by Godfrey Burr.
-In February 1970, Francome rode his first of 575 winners for trainer Winter on Osceola at Towcester.
+His first race ride came at Worcester in December 1970, a race he won riding Multigrey trained by Godfrey Burr.
+In February 1971, Francome rode his first of 575 winners for trainer Winter on Osceola at Towcester.
 Osbaldeston was an early success story for the Francome/Winter partnership, notching up 17 victories.

 Francome won his first British Champion Jump Jockey title in the 1975/76 season.
 The same year he secured his first Grade 1 victory in the Sun Alliance Chase at Cheltenham with Pengrail.
 On his way to the 1977/78 British Champion Jump Jockey title, he won the Cheltenham Gold Cup on Midnight Court.
 In 1981, he won the Stayers Hurdle on Derring Rose by 30 lengths again for Winter.

 One of Francome's most successful horses was Burrough Hill Lad, trained by Jenny Pitman.
 Francome took victories in the Welsh Grand National, Hennessy Gold Cup and King George VI Chase.
 At the 1984 Gold Cup, Francome could not ride Burrough Hill Lad due to his retainer with Winter, and finished second with Brown Chamberlin - a horse he had won both the Sun Alliance Chase and Hennessy Gold Cup on.
 Alongside riding for Pitman, Francome had success riding for Michael Dickinson, successes on Wayward Lad in the 1982 King George VI Chase and also on Silver Buck, Bregawn and Flatterer.

 Whilst many top successes came in Chases, Francome had success over hurdles with Sea Pigeon winning the 1981 Champion Hurdle.

 During the 1982 season, Francome stopped riding once he drew level with competitor, Peter Scudamore, in the Jump Jockeys Championship as Scudamore was injured.
 The two shared the title.
 Francome broke Stan Mellor's record of 1035 wins on Don't Touch at Fontwell in May 1984.

 In 1985, Francome retired and had ridden 1,138 winners over jumps in Britain and a total of seven British Champion Jump Jockey Titles.

 The John Francome Novices' Chase at Newbury was named after him in 2017.